 Librarians are available to help you find sources, navigate the research process and make the most of library resources and services.
-They offer one-on-one research consultations, both online and in-person; they create Research Guides that provide specific research help for each major; and they deliver library skills training to help you on your student success journey.
+Services available to you include one-on-one research consultations, both online and in-person; Research Guides that offer you specific research help for each major; and library skills training to help you on your student success journey.

-The collections at Brookens Library feature print and e-books, streaming films and DVDs and more than 170 electronic databases containing articles from 60,000 journals.
+The collections at Brookens Library feature print and e-books, streaming films and DVDs, and more than 150 electronic databases containing articles from 60,000+ journals.
 You can access the databases on campus or off campus by using your NetID and password.
-The library offers a popular eBook and eAudiobook collection for your mobile devices, has a growing feature film collection and also has the Library of Things Collection for checkout, which includes robotics, cameras, bakeware, board games and more.
+The library offers a popular eBook and eAudiobook collection for your mobile devices, has a growing feature film collection, and also has the Library of Things Collection for checkout, which includes robotics, cameras, bakeware, board games and more.

 Whether you prefer quiet, reflective study or collaborating with a group, Brookens has a variety of study spaces to suit your needs.
 Wi-Fi is available throughout the building, so bring your own laptop or tablet.
 Connect with Brookens Library in person or online, or by following the Library on Twitter, Facebook and Instagram.

 The Capital Scholars Honors Program is the campus honors program and is open to a select, small number of highly qualified college students.
 The curriculum is made up of an integrated interdisciplinary core of lower and upper-level honors courses, in addition to other general education and major requirements.
 The program culminates in a senior-level, student developed, interdisciplinary paper and faculty-panel evaluated paper presentation.